dossier/html-highlighter/README.md

 ## Building
 ### Development

-When hacking on the HTML Highlighter, running the following command free one from having to manually compile the code with each iteration.
+When hacking on the HTML Highlighter, running the following command frees one from having to manually compile the code with each iteration.
 Bundles are automatically generated as changes are made, making development a breeze.